abh/geodns/README.md

 Maximum number of CPUs to use.
 Set to 0 to match the number of CPUs available on the system (also the default).

+## Logging

+GeoDNS supports query logging to JSON or Avro files (see the sample configuration file for options).

 ## Prometheus metrics